 - When you need help, who can you always trust? (police, teachers, parents) - Do you know any police officers?
 Can men and women be police officers?
 What do police officers wear?
 (Yes both can be police officers, uniforms) - Why are police officers important?
 What is their main job?
 (Help, Safety) - What kinds of questions would a police officer ask you after you call for help?
 Why do they ask questions? - Why is it important to ask a police officer for help in an emergency? - Do you know where your local police station is?
+Who knows?
+How do you know it's a police station?
 Do you know that it's always open and safe? - Have you heard of PAL Programs?
 They're fun kids' clubs at police stations and they're free!
 Kids from the neighborhood come together to make friends, to play, have snacks and learn really important safety skills from actual police officers!

-8. GET\AWAY\FROM\DANGER (Page 14).
-(Write on board: DANGER)
+8. GET AWAY FROM DANGER (Page 14, Activity Book) (Write on board: DANGER)